How to Create Great Filters

 Think back to the last time you searched for a clothing item online.
 You probably had to navigate to a search bar, type in the product description to the best of your ability, and hope that the search engine had the ability to produce relevant search results.
 The accuracy of the search results depends on which text you decide to type into the search, leading to wildly different search results depending on the phrasing.

-Or, maybe you wanted to explore a specific product category for a special occasion (dresses for work), and in order to explore, needed to guess which product filters would lead you to work dresses because there was a lack of occasion filters available.
+Or, maybe you wanted to explore a specific product category for a special occasion (dresses for work), and in order to explore, needed to guess which eCommerce filters would lead you to work dresses because there was a lack of occasion filters available.

 1. Key product specifications are missing from websites: There are thousands of product specifications that aren’t included in filters, because of the sheer size of eCommerce product catalogs.